rsnikhil/goParseBSV/README.md

 for BSV, for example to feed into formal verification tools, IDEs, cross-reference tools, dependency analyzers, etc.

+Caution: It is a fairly substantial task to write an entirely new BSV compiler (BSV to Verilog) starting with this back end.
+In addition to adding remaining front-end tasks (import chasing, type-checking, static elaboration), one would have to write a "rule scheduler" that guarantees global rule atomicity.
+Note that this is a non-local (non-modular) property, i.e., not restricted to just the module containing a rule, but reaching through its method calls into neighboring modules and, transitively through those method calls, into more remote modules, and even into imported Verilog modules.
+Further, this non-modular property is necessary even in the face of separate compilation.

 ----------------------------------------------------------------

 ## Example build-and-run